Panicked because your newborn wakes up screaming from naps and sleep, as if in pain? Learn different reasons this happens, and what to do about it.

 - “Exercise” with bicycle kicks

-- Give her a warm bath
+- Give him a warm bath

-- Try a new brand of formula
+- If bottle-feeding formula, try a new brand

-- Massage her belly gently
+- Massage his belly gently

 What to do?